DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

 The `extends` keyword on an `interface` allows us to effectively copy members from other named types, and add whatever new members we want.
 This can be useful for cutting down the amount of type declaration boilerplate we have to write, and for signaling intent that several different declarations of the same property might be related.
-For example, `AddressWithUnit` didn’t need to repeat the `street` property, and because `street` originates from `BasicAddress`, a reader will know that those two types are related in some way.
+For example, `AddressWithUnit` didn't need to repeat the `street` property, and because `street` originates from `BasicAddress`, a reader will know that those two types are related in some way.

 `interface`s can also extend from multiple types.